Department of Geography

 Telephone: (514) 398-4955

-Development geography; Southeast Asian geographies; upland minorities in peninsula Southeast Asia and southwest China; Hanoi small-scale traders and street vendors; Eastern Indonesia entrepreneurs; livelihood studies; everyday politics and resistance; commodity chain approaches; agrarian change; innovative qualitative methods.
+Development geography; Southeast Asian geographies; upland minorities in peninsula Southeast Asia and southwest China; Hanoi street vendors and informal sector workers; Eastern Indonesia entrepreneurs; livelihood studies; everyday politics and resistance; commodity chain approaches; agrarian change; innovative qualitative methods.

-I concentrate on upland livelihoods in northern Vietnam and southwest China to help us to better comprehend the activities, interactions and power relations that occur among highland minorities such as Hmong and Yao, Kinh (lowland Vietnamese) and Han Chinese.
-This work is currently situated in three northern highland provinces in Vietnam and two prefectures in Yunnan, China, all on the Sino-Vietnamese border.
-This research is creating a foundation of longitudinal research regarding highland marketplaces and cross-border trade, achieved by combining information found in French colonial archives, with that from in-depth interviews and oral histories.
+I focus on upland livelihoods in northern Vietnam and southwest China with the aim to better comprehend the activities, interactions, and power relations that occur among highland minorities such as Hmong and Yao, Kinh (lowland Vietnamese) and Han Chinese.
+This work, that brings together Canada, Vietnam, and China-based collaborators, and graduate students, is currently situated in three northern highland provinces in Vietnam and two prefectures in Yunnan, China, all on the Sino-Vietnamese border.
+This research is creating a foundation of longitudinal research regarding upland livelihoods and cross-border trade, achieved by combining information found in French colonial archives, with that from in-depth interviews and oral histories.
 It provides an understanding of how upland ethnic minority residents have adapted their livelihoods and trade patterns during what were often highly antagonistic political circumstances, from imperial rule, through colonial (Vietnam) and socialist rule, and finally to post-socialist market conditions today, while also negotiating the particularities of an international border.
-Work on contemporary market integration focuses on the everyday politics of making a living in the uplands.
+Work on contemporary market integration focuses on the everyday politics of making a living in the uplands, specific upland commodities traded across the border, and a diversity of legal and illegal crossing approaches.

-I study the socio-economic and political processes that shape the ‘informal sector’ (that part of the economy where activities often take place without official recognition and record) in urban Southeast Asia.
-This work is currently based in Hanoi, Vietnam, with previous studies in Malaysia and Indonesia.
-The research focuses on how small-scale traders in marketplaces, street-vendors and small-scale entrepreneurs make a living while taking into consideration – at the local, national and global levels – political, social and economic forces that impact upon their livelihoods.
-Such studies combine research on how, at the macro scale, different Southeast Asian countries (with radically different politics – democratic and socialist) have been increasingly incorporated into the global economy, and at the micro scale, how these numerous processes have impacted upon and in turn been operationalised by individual traders.
-This research takes an ’emic’ actor-oriented approach, aiming to find out from the perspective of the traders themselves how they deal with their immediate world.
+I study the socio-economic and political processes that shape the ‘informal sector’ (that part of the economy where activities often take place without official recognition and record) in urban Asia.
+This work is currently based in Hanoi, Vietnam, and Beijing, China, as well as in small towns in the Vietnam uplands, with previous studies in Malaysia and Indonesia.
+Along with graduate students, this research focuses on how small-scale traders in marketplaces, street-vendors, informal transportation providers, and small-scale entrepreneurs make a living while taking into consideration – at the local, national and global levels – political, social and economic forces that impact upon their livelihoods.
+This research takes an ’emic’ actor-oriented approach, aiming to find out from the perspective of the informal workers themselves how they deal with their immediate work concerns, state decrees, and modernizing pressures.